njkleiner/controller-base/README.md

 # controller-base

-> A controller template for MVC in Express.
+> A (CRUD) controller template for MVC in Express.

 ## Getting Started